SKawsar/Data-Visualization-with-Python/README.md

+I taught Data Visualization to 250+ students through an online platform.
+These are the course materials I built for my students (Mostly graduate-level students from the Non-CS background).

+Video Lectures on YouTube: https://lnkd.in/gSQBf58w

-# Data Visualization with Python Batch 2
+# Data Visualization with Python

 Lecture 1:
 - Importance of Good Data Visualization